 #2 Sexual Intercourse

-A nurse I used to work with always said: “Whatever got them in there will get them out!”
-Semen contains prostaglandins which are hormones that can soften your cervix.
+A nurse I used to work with always said: “Whatever got them in there will get them out!”🤣 Semen contains prostaglandins, which are hormones that can soften your cervix.
 And actually, synthetic prostaglandins are used in medical inductions!

 My advice to you would be to have intercourse as often as possible to concentrate the amount of prostaglandins around your cervix.
 Now, I fully understand that sex multiple times a day at 40 weeks gestation does not sound that exciting, but hey, if it helps to speed up the process, it might be worth a try.

-Position wise it’s probably best if you do it doggy-style, and side-lying can work very well.
+Position-wise wise it’s probably best if you do it doggy-style, and side-lying can work very well.
 Try to have fun, it might be the last few times you have sex for a long time.
 Enjoy being intimate with your partner and take time to rest and relax between your lovemaking sessions.

-If you can reach orgasm it’s even better, because it might cause you to have some contractions!
+If you can reach orgasm, it’s even better because it might cause you to have some contractions!

 #4 Membrane Sweep